a1i3n37x/hack-the-planet/test.md

 ---
-layout: post
-title: "Why Build a Cloud-Based VPS for Hacking Labs?"
+Why Build a Cloud-Based VPS for Hacking Labs? a1i3n37x
-author: a1i3n37x
 ---

 > *Before the payload, before the shell, before the breach—there's the infrastructure.*